mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 After adopting the cluster, you use this AMI to scale up, or replace a failed instance in the control plane and worker node pools.

-<p class="message--note"><strong>NOTE: </strong>Konvoy v1.8.4 uses Kubernetes version 1.20.13 by default.
+<p class="message--note"><strong>NOTE: </strong>Konvoy v1.8.4 and v1.8.5 uses Kubernetes version 1.20.13 by default.
 If upgrading from Konvoy v1.8.3, use Kubernetes version 1.20.11 for the below commands.</p>

 1. Create the AMI using [Konvoy Image Builder][kib] (you can [download the newest release on GitHub][kib-releases]):